 Who to trade with instead will depend largely on why you want to close your Plus500 account.
 If you have suffered some losses and want to take a break then trading in a demo account is a great way to rebuild your confidence and gain experience without risking your own hard-earned funds.
 Our favourite broker for trading forex is Pepperstone who offer a free 30-day demo account.
 This is a great option to regain confidence after a setback and keep building your trading experience without risking your own funds.

 If you just don’t have the time to dedicate to trading then copy trading is for you.
 Sometimes called social trading, this is where you automatically copy all the trades a particular trader makes.
 It's great for beginners and those of us who don’t have hours to spend analysing the markets every day.
 The kings of this kind of trading are eToro and you can get started with a free demo account.

-If you are looking to trade a particular currency pair, or any other financial instrument that Plus500 don’t offer then it's important to weigh up your options.
-At AskTraders we’ve ranked the best broker across many categories, including forex, stocks and crypto currencies, to help you choose.
+If you are looking to trade a particular currency pair, or any other financial instrument that Plus500 doesn’t offer then it's important to weigh up your options.
+At AskTraders we’ve ranked the best brokers across many categories, including forex, stocks and cryptocurrencies, to help you choose.